mygethub-99/mygamefinal/README.md

 create_user creates a new user in GAE

-new_game creates a new game for a user, setups up email reminder in taskqueue
+new_game creates a new game for a user, sets up the welcome email in taskqueue

 cancel_game ends a game

 get_user_game gives a status of a users game

 craftItemNew is the module used to craft an item to survive